Note to readers: Please study Sattva, Raja and Tama, the three subtle components of the universe to fully understand this article.

 The paradox is that while these communities slaughter animals in this method so that it is permissible as per their faiths, the spiritual impurity of the meat infact goes up and they ingest higher Tama predominant meat.
 The following subtle readings obtained through spiritual research indicate the same.

-From the above readings we can see the increase in the Tama component with a concomitant decrease in the Sattva component.
+From the above readings we can see that there is a significant increase in the Tama component with an accompanying decrease in the Sattva component.

 2.4 Don’t plants also experience pain when killed?